 Sometimes, people with diabetes need to gain weight.
-But to do this, they need to choose foods that will increase their calorie intake without causing their blood sugar levels to spike.
+This typically involves choosings foods that will increase their calorie intake without causing their blood sugar levels to spike.

 Many people with type 2 diabetes receive advice to lose weight because a high body mass index (BMI) can increase the risk of diabetes and its complications.